Kibungan: Demographics

-In the 2020 census, Kibungan had a population of 17,051.
-The population density was sigfig 17,051/254.86.
+In the 2024 census, Kibungan had a population of 16,884 people.
+The population density was sigfig 16,884/254.86.

+Economy

+The key economic sectors of Kibungan are agriculture, mining, and handicrafts.
+The main crops of Kibungan are rice, sweet potatoes, strawberries, and vegetables.
+Traditional and localized mineral extraction contributes to household incomes within Kibungan.
+Kibungan produces handicrafts through traditional weaving and basketry.

 Government

 Kibungan, belonging to the lone congressional district of the province of Benguet, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.